florish/florish/_drafts/code-reviews-feature-reviews.md

 ## Is it doing the job?

-Looking at the code review feedback, I'd say it suggests _code_ improvements _given the current design_.
+The code reviews suggests _code_ improvements _given the current design_.
 The feature review, on the other hand, suggests _design_ improvements _given the requested feature_.
 Put in another way:

-* Feature review asks: is it doing the job _at all_?
+* Feature review asks: is it doing the job _well_?
-* Code review asks: is it doing the job _well_?
+* Code review asks: is it doing the job _cleanly_?

-For me, the _at all_ question should always be answered first: if the current version of the feature is not doing the job at all, don't even bother optimizing the code behind it.
+For me, the _well_ question should always be answered first: if the current version of the feature is not doing a good job, don't even bother optimizing the code behind it.
 Chances are the current code has to be rewritten anyway.

-This is also illustrated by the feedback on the send activation e-mail process from our example.
-While the code review suggestion of moving e-mail logic into a background job makes a lot of sense, the feature review reveals a design flaw: an administrator cannot resend activation mails for the same user.
-This means we have to rewrite parts of our code, and it's usually best to do this (separate activation from creation) before optimizing one part (offloading e-mail sending to a background job).
+This is also illustrated in the example.
+The feature review suggests separating _creating_ a user from _activating_ it.
+This enables administrators to resend activation mails.
+Adding this functionality should be considered before implementing the code review optimization of sending the e-mail in a background job.

 ------------